ndiddy99/openmadoola/README.md

 - Darutos gets drawn even when he's only partially visible, making him easier to see
 - Fixed a bug where the orb you get at the end of a level wasn't animated correctly
 - Fixed a bug where Nipata would get stuck if it spawned in a narrow gap

+#### Arcade-exclusive Changes
+For a list of the all the changes I'm aware of between the console and arcade versions, see [here](https://www.infochunk.com/madoola/arcade.html).
+Here's a list of the changes between the real arcade version and the OpenMadoola version:
+- Anything related to inserting coins isn't here.
+The continue system is the same as the other game types.
+- There's collision in the attract mode.
+I added a couple other stages to the attract mode as opposed to just having Stage 1 to add some variety.
+- Lucia starts with 3 lives instead of 2.
+This may have originally been a DIP switch though.
+- Because OpenMadoola has a start/select button, none of the control changes have been ported over.
+- I didn't add the Stage 5 change because it seems like a mistake.
+- I didn't add the camera change because I like the camera from the console version (which centers Lucia when she's on solid ground) more than the arcade version (which only moves up/down when Lucia is at the edge of the screen).
+- The high score entry screen is made up because there's no public footage of it.

 ## Build Instructions